Last Updated on April 16, 2026 by Kieran Beckles

 I don’t think you’ll go wrong with Stella & Chewy’s either.
 My dogs did enjoy their dinner morsels but it was pricey.

-So, if you’re stuck between these two brands, I’d say start with The Farmer’d Dog, and you can save 50% on your first order.
+So, if you’re stuck between these two brands, I’d say start with The Farmer’d Dog.